 When I see an app that talks to me or a new feature in an app that appeals to me, I want to share it with others.
-I have spent the majority of my working life in the payment industry, and worked on ways to make receiving and send money easy.
+I have spent the majority of my working life in the payment industry and worked on ways to make receiving and send money easily.

-In the 1998 – 1999, I got involved with smart phones, and as a team we put together a proof of concept on how to send money from a mobile phone to a bank.
-At the time I was working for a company that had a software solutions for the banks to process payment transactions and switch transactions to various payment networks.
+In 1998 – 1999, I got involved with smartphones, and as a team, we put together a proof of concept on how to send money from a mobile phone to a bank.
+At the time I was working for a company that had a software solution for the banks to process payment transactions and switch transactions to various payment networks.

-A few years later, in 2002 I was hired by a startup – to create a mobile commerce service to send and receive payments, the startup first payment service was email-money-transfer and that service is still available today in Canada.
-The company that provide the service is the Canadian payment network Interac.
+A few years later, in 2002 I was hired by a startup – to create a mobile commerce service to send and receive payments, the startup’s first payment service was email-money-transfer and that service is still available today in Canada.
+The company that provides the service is the Canadian payment network Interac.

 Tills today there has not been a mobile payment system, that made me excited.
 There are mobile payment systems, the business models are different.
 Either you buy something with your mobile and it’s charged to your phone bill or you can use apps to send and receive money e.g. Paypal.